Protecting the Civil Rights of Missouri Employees

 Pregnancy anti-discrimination laws apply to any employer, supervisor, or fellow employee.
 However, even though these laws exist to protect pregnant employees against adverse employment actions, many employers fail to enforce these rules.

 If you have been discriminated against due to pregnancy in Missouri or Illinois, you have the right to take legal action against the perpetrator.
 Do not hesitate to contact an experienced sex discrimination lawyer from our firm to fight for the compensation you deserve.
-Contact Riggan Law Firm of Missouri to schedule a consultation so that we may evaluate your case and determine your legal options.

 What are Examples of Pregnancy Discrimination in the Workplace?